How to Switch Between Copilot Views in Windows 11

 What is Copilot?

-The latest Copilot app (version 1.24112.123.0 and higher) is now a native app instead of a web app.
+The newest Copilot app (version 1.24112.123.0 and up) has transitioned from a web-based experience to a native application.
 This means it works better and faster.
-When you open Copilot, it appears in your system tray at the bottom of your screen.
+When you open Copilot, you’ll find it in your system tray at the bottom of your screen.

 What Are Quick View and Full View?

-You can easily switch between these two views.
+You can switch between these two views.
 Let’s learn how.

 How to Open Copilot Quick View

-Quick view is perfect when you need a quick answer without opening a big window.
+Quick View is perfect when you need a fast answer without opening a large window.
 Here are two ways to open it:

 How to Open Copilot Full View

-Full view gives you more space and more options.
-What happens when you open Copilot normally?
-It opens in full view by default.
+Full View gives you more space and more options.
+When you open Copilot the usual way, it appears in full view by default.

-If you are in quick view and want to switch back to full view, look for the “Go back to full view” button and click it.
+If you’re in Quick View and want to switch back to Full View, look for the “Go back to full view” button and click it.

 Summary